AVatch/bitnarrative-api/README.md

 ```http
 /api/v1/account/<pk>/bits/
 ```
-Returns a paginated list of bits the user has interacted with, sorted by most recent
+Returns a paginated list of bits the authenticated user has interacted with, sorted by most recent
 ```json
 {
     "count": 12,